dedypurnama712/test/README.md

             v         v
        Rollback OK  Critical Failure

 This allows the application to return to the previous working binary without rebuilding the Docker image.
+A successful rollback still causes the Deploy stage to fail, because the requested version was not deployed.

 ---